Preparing the School-Aged Child for Surgery

 How do I prepare my school-aged child for surgery?

-terms your child can understand.
+your child can understand.

-Make sure your child knows why he or she is having surgery in words he or she can
+Check that your child knows why he or she is having surgery in words he or she can

 understand.
 School-aged children may not ask questions about something they think

-surgery and hospitalization involve.
+what surgery and a hospital stay involve.

 Have your child explain back to you what is going to happen in the hospital.
 School-aged